 “Joint Office” - the Joint Office of Gas Transporters.

-“SPoC” - Single Point of Contact for each shipper group
+“SPoC” - Single Point of Contact for each Shipper User group

 Background and purpose of document

 The UNC Modification Rules detail the processes by which the UNC and each Individual Network Code may be modified and/or reviewed.
 They also govern how the UNC Modification Panel will be established and operated, including the need for a “Designated Person” responsible for appointing User representatives to the UNC Modification Panel and UNC Committee.